hong-xian/Data-dependent-stability-of-AT/README.md

 # Data-dependent-stability-of-AT
 This is the official repository for "Data-Dependent Stability Analysis of Adversarial Training".
+## Requirements:
+Python 3.8
+PyTorch 1.8.1
+Torchvision 0.9.1

 ## Running experiments:
 We give an example of creating different poisons from CIFAR-10 dataset, CIFAR-100 is similar.
 1. Training the crfat model on CIFAR10(train set and test test together) for generating hypocritical and adversarial poisons.